IKE Configuration Overview¶

 The command reference for details about template parameters.

-To display the configuration, from the ike
+To display the IKE configuration, type:

 ike